 There is no cure or proven treatment for food allergies.
 If you or your child is diagnosed with a food allergy, management is key, says Dr. Patel.
 Learning how to read labels, carrying an EpiPen in case of accidental ingestion, and having plans for avoidance and how to deal with a reaction are the best ways to stay safe.

-And remember: All Kate Farms formulas are plant-based and free of the common food allergens They’re made with organic pea protein, which is highly bioavailable, meaning your body can use it readily.
-Find out if Kate Farms is right for you.
+And remember: Kate Farms formulas are plant-based and do not contain common allergens: milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, or soybeans.
+No artificial sweeteners.
+No artificial flavors.
+No corn.
+Plus, they’re made with organic pea protein, which is highly bioavailable, meaning your body can use it readily.